stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-You can cast [Mage Armor]() on yourself at will, without expending mana or material components.
+You can cast [Mage Armour](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Warding/#mage-armour) on yourself at will, without expending mana or material components.

 ### Aspect of the Moon